tremho/docholiday/Developer Notes.md

 unit test case, where the output from these are compared to the corresponding file in `examples/comp`.

-The `gen` folder is the intermediate temporary space where the doc stubs are generated.
+The `.dh-temp` folder is the intermediate temporary space where the doc stubs are generated.

 The `templates` folder contains a `publish.js` file designed to operate as an interceptor to whatever template is being used and disabling the default sorting behavior.

+The `cases` folder has tcDemo.ts which is a separate runnable script that demonstrates how the `validate` function of the TypeCheck module may be used at runtime to validate constraint assertions.

 The remaining files I think are self-explanatory.